department-of-veterans-affairs/va.gov-team/products/platform/mobile-month/calendar-of-events.md

       * [Draft started](https://docs.google.com/document/d/1aEO3fCrUiqrkQSC_uO4szDnabFRJHeLl79d6aP5WfWo/edit) by Emily and Crystabel

-   * Suggested changes to GH temapltes proposed and incorporated (Liz to sync with Mickin and Mandi)
+   * Suggested changes to GH templates proposed and incorporated (Liz to sync with Mickin and Mandi)

 ### August 10: Week 2: Mobile design + research - create guidance and tools for research and design on mobile